scala-ide/scala-ide.github.com/download/prev-stable.md

 title: Older releases of the Scala IDE for Eclipse
 ---

+# 4.2.0 Release for Scala 2.11.7

+This release is only available for Eclipse 4.x and can be retrieved as [zipfile][420_2117_zip].

 # 4.1.1 Release for Scala 2.11.7

 This release is only available for Eclipse 4.x and can be retrieved as [zipfile][411_2117_zip].